 Hosted Kubernetes Cluster

 In RKE clusters, Rancher manages the deployment of Kubernetes.
 These clusters can be deployed on any bare metal server, cloud provider, or virtualization platform.
-These nodes can either:

-- Be provisioned through Rancher’s UI, which calls Docker Machine to launch nodes on various cloud providers.
+These nodes can be dynamically provisioned through Rancher’s UI, which calls Docker Machine to launch nodes on various cloud providers.

 The benefit of using nodes hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher automatically replaces it, thus maintaining the expected cluster configuration.

 These nodes include on-premise bare metal servers, cloud-hosted virtual machines, or on-premise virtual machines.

 Note that Rancher does not automate the provisioning, scaling, or upgrade of imported clusters.
 All other Rancher features, including management of cluster, policy, and workloads, are available for imported clusters.